uclareasoning/SamIam/README.md

-This repository contains the source code of the SamIam software.
+This repository provides the source code of the SamIam software.

-It consists of two directories:
+It contains two directories:

 - inflib: source code of the inference library used by SamIam
 - samiam: source code of the SamIam software